-The second theory is that healthy diets, habits and behaviors in the home country lead to potential immigrants who are relatively healthier than the average person in the recipient country.
-The hypothesis that cultural factors explains the immigrant's health advantage is put forward in Abraido-Lanza et al. (1999) who argue that the lower mortality rate of Latinos in the US results from their more favorable health habit behaviors (i.e. less alcohol and cigarette consumptions which are the major risk factors for cancer and heart diseases, the most common causes of death for both Latinos and non-Latino Whites).
+The second explanation is that healthy diets, habits and behaviors in the home country lead to potential immigrants who are relatively healthier than the average person in the recipient country.
+The hypothesis based on cultural differences is put forward in Abraido-Lanza et al. (1999) who argue that the lower mortality of Latinos in the US results from their more favorable health habit behaviors (i.e. less alcohol and cigarette consumptions which are the major risk factors for cancer and heart diseases, the most common causes of death for both Latinos and non-Latino Whites).

-The third theory is based on the notion of immigrant self-selection.
-There are reasons (and evidence) to suspect that immigrants tend to be different from others in their origin who do not migrate.
-The literature on selection based on labor market outcomes (wages) and education tend to find evidence of positive selection (Chiquiar and Hanson 2005; McKenzie and Rapoport 2007, 2010; Orrenius and Zavodny 2005; Chiswick 1978, 1999, 2007; Belot and Hatton 2008; Grogger and Hanson 2008), though some evidence of negative selection has been reported for Mexico (Borjas 1987; Fernández-huertas Moraga 2011).
+Thirdly, it is the notion of immigrant self-selection.
+There are reasons (and evidence) to suspect that immigrants tend to be different from those who do not migrate.
+The literature on selection based on labor market outcomes (wages) and education tend to find evidence of positive selection (Chiquiar and Hanson 2005; McKenzie and Rapoport 2007, 2010; Orrenius and Zavodny 2005; Chiswick 1978, 1999, 2007; Belot and Hatton 2008; Grogger and Hanson 2008), though some evidence of negative selection has also been reported for Mexico (Borjas 1987; Fernández-huertas Moraga 2011).

-Given the strong correlation between income and health, we should also observe positive selection on health.
+Given the strong correlation between income and health, if positive selection dominates migration movements, we should also observe healthy immigrants.
 Indeed if immigrants are selected from the high end of the income distribution in their home countries, they are likely to have access to better diets, better access to clean water and sanitation, less exposure to environmental risks and better child/maternal health care.
 Even in the absence of selective migration in terms of skills, positive selection in health is also expected if immigrants are forward looking (i.e. make current behavioral choices that emphasize future health at the expenses of current time/effort) or if sick individuals are more reluctant to leave the origin to make his or her way in an unfamiliar labor market.